jimhigson/oboe.js/writing/main/2_Introduction.md

 the ongoing response.
-With a streaming transport, the time taken to receive the first tweet should not vary depending on the total number that are also being sent so there is no relationship between the size of the request made and the time taken to first update the interface.
+With a streaming transport, the time taken to receive the first tweet should not vary depending on the total number that are also being sent so there is no relationship between the size of the request made and the time required to first update the interface.

 Staying fast on a fallible network
 ----------------------------------